 I remember the first time I saw David Zola teach.
 He was on stage in front of 200+ undergraduate students with a plastic cup of wine in his hand.
-The wine had been poured to him by a teaching assistant from a bottle hidden in a brown paper bag and David’s task was to figure out the provenance of the contents of the bottle.
+The wine had been poured for him by a teaching assistant from a bottle hidden in a brown paper bag and David’s task was to figure out the provenance of the contents of the bottle.
 He sniffed and swilled and sipped, all the while talking us through the process and more importantly how he had acquired this skill.
-In short he talked to us about learning, and that learning was more than what happened in schools and classrooms, and through that subtly hinting at all that was lost when we speak of learning in just schools and classrooms.
-I remember being impressed by how well he did (I think he got the year but not the exact vineyard) but, most importantly, what has stayed with me was his willingness to taking this risk to make a broader point about learning and education.
+In short he talked to us about learning, and that learning was more than what happened in schools and classrooms, and through that subtly hinting at all that was lost when we speak of learning as just occurring schools and classrooms.
+I remember being impressed by how well he did (I think he got the year and country but not the exact vineyard) but, most importantly, what has stayed with me was his willingness to taking this risk to make a broader point about learning and education.

 And, of course, how can anyone forget the time when he came dressed to class as Jean Piaget, with a fake beard and pipe, talking to the students about “his” discoveries about the stages of cognitive development.

 David Zola cared about teaching.
 That much was clear.
 He also cared about each and every person he interacted with—whether a colleague or student.
 He always had a twinkle in his eye and an infectious smile.